"She was preparing for birthday": Fans mourn as actress Nkechi Nweje passes on

-Nollywood Actress Nkechi Nweje Passes On After Illness, Destiny Etiko, Chizzy Alichi, Others React
+Nollywood Actress Nkechi Nweje Passes On After Illness, Destiny Etiko, Chizzy Alichi, Others Mourn

 - The movie industry Nollywood has been thrown into mourning following the death of actress Nkechi Nweje